Relative Gromov-Witten and maximal contact conics: Introduction

 When $n=2$, they are called sextactic conics, and the relevant intersection point is called sextactic point.
 The main result of this paper is the following. \begin{thm} Let $Y$ be a general smooth plane curve of degree $d\ge 3$.
 The number of conics of contact order $6$ with $Y$ is

 \end{thm} This result was first found by \cite{cayley1863sextactic}, see also \cite{MR1924719} for another proof and historical background.

 Our proof uses relative Gromov--Witten invariants, and closely follows the approach of \cite{MR2134277} (where the number of conics five-fold tangent to $Y$ is computed).
-We proceed as follow: In Section \ref{section:explicit}, we compute explicitly some relative Gromov--Witten invariants relative to a smooth hypersurface of $\mathbb P^s$.
-In particular, in Equation~\eqref{eq:max_lines}, we give a closed formula for the number of lines with maximal contact with a degree $d$ hypersurface\footnote{The author could not find this formula in the literature.}.
+We proceed as follows: In Section \ref{section:explicit}, we compute explicitly some relative Gromov--Witten invariants relative to a smooth hypersurface of $\mathbb P^s$.
+In particular, in Equation~\eqref{eq:max_lines}, we give a closed formula for the number of lines with maximal contact with a degree $d$ hypersurface\footnote{A different version of this formula appears in \cite{bertone}.}.
 Finally, in Section \ref{section:sextactic}, we prove the theorem as a difference between virtual numbers of stable maps tangent to the curve $Y$.
 The central point of the proof is the computation of the contribution from double covers of lines to a relative Gromov--Witten invariant.
 In the last subsection we conjecture an analogous polynomial counting curves of degree $n=3$, using the multiple cover contribution formula of Gross, Pandharipande, and Siebert.

 When $Y$ is cubic, rational curves with high contact are well understood \cite{MR2435425}.
 Moreover, $Y$ meets a maximal contact curve at just one point.
 This point corresponds to $3n$-torsion points of the elliptic curve $(Y,p)$, where $p$ is inflectional \cite[Lemma~1.2]{taka}.
 Thus, sextactic points correspond to $6$-torsion points that are not $3$-torsion.
 Moreover, the fact that the pair $(\mathbb P^2, Y)$ is log Calabi--Yau is used in \cite{MR1844627,MR4513164}.
 See \cite{MR4371043,MR4675044,MR4586769} for related recent results.
 One of the purposes of this project is to have a better comprehension of curves of maximal contact with $Y$ when $d>3$.